-If you have been the victim of domestic violence, dating violence, sexual assault, or stalking, you should report the incident promptly to the Title IX Coordinator, Prof. Jeffrey Schone by calling him at 507-217-9764, emailing him at schonejl@mlc-wels.edu, writing him at 1995 Luther Ct., New Ulm, MN 56073 or coming into his office (located in the Administration Suite in the Wittenberg Collegiate Center) to report in person.
-The College will provide both on-and-off campus resources to persons who have been victims of sexual assault, domestic violence, dating violence, or stalking, and will apply appropriate disciplinary procedures to those who violate this policy.
-The procedures set forth below are intended to afford a prompt response to charges of sexual assault, domestic or dating violence, and stalking, to maintain confidentiality and fairness consistent with applicable legal requirements, and to impose appropriate sanctions on violators of this policy.
+If you have been the victim of domestic violence, dating violence, sexual assault, or stalking, you should report the incident promptly and have rights and protections when doing so.
+Reporting options are listed in a previous section of this document detailing the college's Title IX policy.
+Please note that the people you choose to report to may have differing responsibilities in regard to maintaining either your privacy or your full confidentiality.
+Again, this is explained fully in the Title IX.
+The College will provide both on-and-off campus resources to persons who have been victims of sexual assault, domestic violence, dating violence, or stalking, and will apply appropriate disciplinary procedures and sanctions to those who violate this policy.
+The procedures set forth below are intended to afford a prompt response to charges of sexual assault, domestic or dating violence, and stalking to maintain confidentiality and fairness consistent with applicable legal requirements, and to impose appropriate sanctions on violators of this policy.